-- Wipes and hand sanitizer will be available in each studio.
+- Wipes and hand sanitizer will be available in each studio for student and instructor use.

 Classes take place at Pittsburgh Center for Arts and Media which is located at 1047 Shady Avenue, Pittsburgh, PA 15232.
 The City of Pittsburgh maintains metered parking at our location from 6:00 AM – 6:00 PM, Mon – Sat.